LordGamesGDev/Merge-Core-Kit-Complete-Build-Puzzle-Games-Fast-for-Unity/README.md

-# 🎮 Fruit Merge Kit — Complete 2D Game Template
+# 🧩 Merge Core Kit – Build Puzzle Games Fast
 **Production-ready • Scalable Architecture • Cross-Platform Support**

-Fruit Merge Kit is a fully functional, extensible 2D merge game template built for Unity.
+Merge Core Kit is a fully functional, extensible 2D merge game template built for Unity.
 Inspired by the popular physics-based merge genre, it provides a clean, modular foundation for building commercial-quality games without rewriting core systems.

 This is not a prototype.
 It is a structured, maintainable framework designed for real production use.